mikeizbicki/ucr-cs100/assignments/hw/hw2-piping/README.md

 This will require using the Unix functions `dup` and `pipe`.
 The [syscalls tutorial from hw0](https://github.com/mikeizbicki/ucr-cs100/blob/cs100-2014fall/tutorials/syscalls/README.md) also covers these functions.
 Of course, you should also be consulting the man pages.
+After consulting both the syscalls tutorial and man pages, this [video guide](../../../tutorials/syscalls/syscall_vids/README.md) may be consulted as well.
 As an example, after this assignment, your program should be able to successfully handle the following command:

 ```